ttulttul/ComfyUI-FlowMatching-Upscaler/README.md

 reported free VRAM, attention kernels fall back to smaller chunks; optionally forcing LOW_VRAM mode streams UNet weights between CPU and GPU.

+The “streaming” name reflects how ComfyUI executes the pass internally.
+The node temporarily reports a much smaller free-memory budget to `model_management.get_free_memory`, so the attention kernels in `comfy/ldm/modules/attention.py` chunk their work and iterate over the full latent in sequence.
+When `force_low_vram_mode` is enabled we also flip `model_management.vram_state` to `LOW_VRAM`, letting ComfyUI offload UNet blocks between CPU and GPU.
+Taken together, the model processes the entire latent with its original conditioning while stretching the computation over time rather than over space.

 | Field | Type | Default | Purpose |
 |-------|------|---------|---------|
 | `attention_budget_mb` | FLOAT `0.0 → 4096.0` | `0.0` | Maximum VRAM (in MB) reported to attention kernels; lower values increase chunking and reduce peak usage. |